Please ensure Javascript is enabled for purposes of website accessibility

 Change the Subject if Necessary

-If your loved one seems to be losing focus, try changing the subject of the conversation.
-You can also try repeating what you’ve said before.
-It’s important to be patient and understand that they may not always be able to communicate in the same way they used to.
+If your loved one seems unfocused, try changing the subject.
+You can repeat what you’ve said before.
+It’s important to be patient because they may not be able to communicate in the same way they used to.

 If the person still does not seem interested in talking, it’s okay just to sit quietly together.
-Sometimes simply being present can be a comfort.
+Sometimes, just being present is a comfort.

 Comforting Dementia Care: Fort Worth Hospitality

-The Ridglea is a premier boutique community for senior living in Fort Worth, TX.
-The Cottage is our secure neighborhood designed for memory care.
+The Ridglea is a premier boutique senior living community in Fort Worth, TX.
+The Cottage is our secure neighborhood designed for dementia-friendly memory care.

-We intentionally keep the staff-to-resident ratio high to give each senior the attention they deserve.
-Our specialized caregivers focus on letting residents live in the moment and feel celebrated.
+Our specialized caregivers focus on letting residents live in the moment and helping them feel celebrated.

 Let memory care in Fort Worth be a gift to your family.

 Contact us to learn more about letting go of your caretaker burden.
-Let our team do the heavy lifting so you can enjoy conversation with your loved one.
+Let The Ridglea team be your care partners during this journey.
+We can do the heavy lifting so you can enjoy more conversations with your loved one.

 The information presented on or through the website is made available solely for general information purposes.
 We do not warrant the accuracy, completeness, or usefulness of this information.
 Any reliance you place on such information is strictly at your own risk.
 The information contained herein does not constitute the giving of medical, health, or fitness advice.
 Users of the website must consult their physicians regarding the applicability of any opinions or recommendations with respect to their conditions.
 We disclaim all liability and responsibility arising from any reliance placed on such materials by you or any other visitor to the website, or by anyone who may be informed of any of its contents.